"A collaboration between some of the top biomedical researchers in the UK may be making progress towards finding a cure for HIV.

-- Take LEXIVA exactly as your healthcare provider prescribed.
+- Take LEXIVA exactly as prescribed by your healthcare provider.

-- Do not take more or less than your prescribed dose of LEXIVA at any one time.
-Do not change your dose or stop taking LEXIVA without talking with your healthcare provider.
+- Do not change your dose or stop taking LEXIVA without talking with your healthcare provider.

-- Pediatric patients should take LEXIVA Oral Suspension with food.
-If vomiting occurs within 30 minutes after dosing, the dose should be repeated.
+- Children should take LEXIVA oral suspension with food.
+If your child vomits within 30 minutes after taking a dose of LEXIVA, the dose should be repeated.

-- Shake LEXIVA Oral Suspension vigorously before each use.
+- Shake LEXIVA oral suspension well before each use.

 What are the possible side effects of LEXIVA?